How to save on your energy bill

 If you’re keen to support renewable electricity, check your potential supplier’s arrangement.

 You can buy multiple services from some energy firms, including broadband, mobile phone packages, boiler cover and smart home devices.
-Utility Warehouse was the first to bundle utilities contracts, but now British Gas, Shell Energy and SSE are among the companies selling multiple products and services.
+Utility Warehouse was the first to bundle utilities contracts, but now British Gas, Ovo Energy and Shell Energy are among the companies selling multiple products and services.

 Utility Warehouse customers value the convenience of having multiple services combined into one monthly bill.
 If you’re tempted to buy more than gas and electricity from your energy company, check whether it would be cheaper to buy the equivalent from separate firms.
 When we checked in 2018, it usually was.